HaileyLV/PA1489-project/Engineer diary/Ebba Bengtsson engineer diary.md

 Overall, session ensures data isolation, persistence, and security, making it the superior choice for managing user orders.

--Virtual machine:
+ * Virtual machine:

 A virtual machine (VM) is software that acts like a real computer, allowing you to run an operating system and programs just like on a physical machine.

 It’s used to isolate environments, run different systems on the same hardware, and improve flexibility and security.

--Pytest:
+ * Pytest:
 Pytest is a Python tool for testing code.
 It helps you write and run tests to make sure your code works correctly.

 It is easy to use and shows detailed reports when tests fail.
 You can also use features like reusable setups (fixtures) and running the same test with different data (parameterized tests).
 Overall, pytest is helpful way to ensure your code is working as expected.

--Debugging and mock:
+ * Debugging and mock:

 Testing was challenging because the database was not directly accessible in the kitchen view and order components.

 The database was set up as a Docker volume, which made it difficult to test any functionality that depended on it.

 Moving forward, it would be better to mock the database instead of using the real one.
 By doing this, we can control what data is in the database, making sure that tests are always consistent and reliable.